Cedarwood Atlas Essential Oil

 According to traditional herbal lore, Cedarwood Atlas Essential Oil has many properties including:

-- insecticide/insect repellant
+- insecticide / repellant

 - stimulant (lymphatic)